 According to Discovery Channel’s MythBusters, driving in your car with the windows down will keep your vehicle more fuel-savvy during the summer heat than turning on the air conditioning.
 What about applying this logic to your home?
-Is it more energy efficient to leave your air conditioning unit on a steady setting or to open your windows just a crack on a breezy day?
+Is it more energy efficient to leave your air conditioning unit on or to open your windows?
 Warner Service is here to debate which idea is better for your wallet:

 If you are in favor of opening your windows: Turning off your air conditioner as often as you can will save more energy in the long run, especially if you live in a climate that experiences “cooler” summer temperatures, so feel free to crack your windows.
 If you are worried about letting the heat from outside into your home, many homeowners found it smart to open your windows with strategy, and/or to place fans on high shelves around larger rooms.

 There are also many health benefits to opening your windows.
 It can increase oxygen levels, which can decrease and prevent cancer growth.
 People should also be wary of indoor air pollution, which comes from chemical off-gassing spores from paint, carpet, new furniture and cleaning products.
 This can cause allergy-like reactions, such as coughing, sneezing, itchy and watery eyes and troubled breathing, so you may opt for some air exchange flow.

 If you are in favor of turning on your air conditioner: Contrary to popular belief, your air conditioning unit does not expend more energy by re-cooling your house throughout the day than it does to maintain an allover cool home in the first place.